-- There are no legal acts or policies on state-CSO collaboration or support to CSO development. - 2.
-The policy documents include action plans and programs in which purposes, activities, responsible state bodies, implementation terms, assessment procedures and financial sources are clearly defined setting of specific, achievable and measurable goals within a specific policy, and provides a basis for assessment of implementation.
+There are no legal acts or policies on state-CSO collaboration or support to CSO development.

+2. The policy documents include action plans and programs in which purposes, activities, responsible state bodies, implementation terms, assessment procedures and financial sources are clearly defined

+The policy documents promoting state-CSO collaboration and/or CSO development should not be limited to a declaration of principles; it should also include specific programs and provide timelines, aims, activities, responsible bodies and financial sources for implementation.
+This helps ensure the setting of specific, achievable and measurable goals within a specific policy, and provides a basis for assessment of implementation.
 For example, in Moldova, the Civil Society Development Strategy for 2018-2020 and its Action Plan include specific timelines and activities aimed at creating an enabling environment for CSOs.